October 4th, 2018

 Is this app install due to the Nextdoor ad you clicked on, even though you downloaded the app and signed up a few days afterward in a different session and on a different platform?
 With the benefit of a hypothetical bird’s-eye view, the answer is clearly yes—at least in part.
 However, with most attribution tools out there today, this individual experience would appear to be two people, one of whom downloaded the app, and one of whom clicked an ad.

-In addition to leveraging People-Based Attribution, the most strategic apps are able to create their own walled gardens, where they keep users engaged and converting.
+In addition to leveraging Branch’s attribution, the most strategic apps are able to create their own walled gardens, where they keep users engaged and converting.
 Curious how you can optimize your cross-platform users for maximum growth and retention?
 Check out our collection of critical observations from our 2018 Mobile Growth Handbook and our 2018 Branch Industry Report: Mobile Trends in Focus!